atctwo/atctwo.github.io/readme.md

 - Social icons and most technology icons were provided by [Simple Icons](https://simpleicons.org/)
 - Comments for blog posts are implemented using [Remark42](https://remark42.com/)
 - Favicons were generated using [Real Favicon Generator](https://realfavicongenerator.net/)
+- EXIF data for photos on the photography section is parsed using [exif-js](https://github.com/exif-js/exif-js)

 The design of this website was inspired by a number of other websites, from personal blogs to organisation sites.
 Here is a non-exhaustive list of sites that inspired this one:
 - [Stargirl Flowers](https://thea.codes/)